reaganbeck8/php-project/README.md

 |Xampp   |        |<a href="https://www.apachefriends.org/download.html">Xamp Download for MacOsx</a>|

+## How to set up a virtual host in wamp

+<a href="https://gist.github.com/bramus/4f79972b1927ffb9b1f8">Right-Click and open this link in a new tab</a>

 > We were tasked to create a form and by using only loops for logic, we needed to check our answers.
 This was the first challenge within creating this project.
 I got around it by first plotting what was needed to be done and the logic behind it.
 Thus the use of: